probonopd/previous/readme.previous.txt

  5) Known issues
  ---------------

-- Un-emulated hardware may cause problems in certain situations (see above).
+- Un-emulated hardware may cause problems when attempted to being used.
-- The MO drive causes problems (mainly hangs) when both drives are used (disabled).
+- The MO drive causes slow downs and hangs when both drives are connected, but only one disk is inserted.
+This is no emulation issue but a bug in NeXTstep.
+- The MO drives do not work if variable CPU speed mode is enabled.
+Therefore this mode is automatically disabled, if an MO drive is connected.
+- DSP sound has timing related issues.
+DSPmusic under NeXTstep 0.9 sometimes produces bad audio or hangs in variable speed mode.
+ScorePlayer under NeXTstep 2.x produces distorted sound in normal CPU mode.
 - Shortcuts do not work properly or overlap with host commands on some platforms.
-- The clock does not tick accurately.
-Real time clock power-on test may fail sporadically on fast host systems.
-- There is a lot of instability when running Mac OS via Daydream.
-- FPU only works on x86 hosts.
-- Slirp: In certain rare conditions Slirp may crash.
-- Mac OS X: When minimizing and maximizing the application window the mouse gets unlocked and sometimes is clicking is ignored (SDL bug).
+- CPU timings are not correct.
+You may experience performance differences compared to real hardware.
+- Some 68882 FPU functions are emulated inaccurately due to missing SoftFloat implementations.
+Results may vary between different host system platforms.
+- Floating point overflow and underflow may cause wrong results on 68040 due to incomplete 68040 FRESTORE emulation.
+- Starting sound output or sound input may cause short lags in emulation.
+This is most likely caused by SDL or host audio hardware and drivers.

  6) Release notes